bugsbugsbux/notes-on-nix/notes-on-nix.md

-- **Temporarily convert some running linux distro into NixOS**: Create the 3 needed files `./bzImage`, `./initrd` and `./kexec-boot` with `nix-build -A kexec.x86_64-linux '<nixpkgs/nixos/release.nix>'` and copy them to target computer and run `./kexec-boot` there.
+- **Temporarily convert some running linux distro into NixOS**: Create the 3 needed files `./bzImage`, `./initrd` and `./kexec-boot` with `nix-build -A kexec.x86_64-linux '<nixpkgs/nixos/release.nix>'`, copy them to the target computer and run `./kexec-boot` there.

 - **Converting an existing linux installation** (other distro) into a NixOS system: There is an installation variant called "NIXOS_LUSTRATE"